-Some pines, like ponderosa and Scotch, drop needles growing on the lower branches.
+Some pines (Pinus spp.), like ponderosa (Pinus ponderosa, USDA zones 3-7) and Scotch (Pinus sylvestris, zones 2-8), drop needles growing on the lower branches.
 This is a normal sign of aging and doesn't mean that the tree is dying.
 Other pine tree species also drop old needles, replacing them with new growth at the tips of the branches.
 Check your tree to see where the dropped needles are coming from.
 If one-fourth to one-third of the needles on the inner part of the branches are falling off, it's normal aging.
 However, if your pine is shedding new needles at the tips of its branches, it could be infected with a disease.

 If your pine tree is shedding new needles at its branch tips and appears to be dying from the bottom up, it may have one of several common plant diseases that typically attack conifers.